bazel-contrib/SIG-rules-authors/go-tutorial.md

 $ bazelisk test //...
 ```

-The above command should print out results like
+The above command should print out results similar to

 ```bash
 $ bazelisk test //...